 Data integration eliminates the need for time-consuming data reconciliation and ensures that everyone within the organization works with consistent, up-to-date information.
 With information silos out of the way and an SSOT at their disposal, the C-level executives can swiftly analyze trends and identify opportunities.
 Consequently, they make more informed decisions, that too at a much faster rate.

 Cost savings are an undeniable benefit of data integration.
 The initial investment in data integration technologies is outweighed by the long-term savings and increased profitability it leads to.
 Data integration streamlines processes, reducing duplication of efforts and errors caused by disparate data sources.
 This way, your organization will be better positioned to allocate and use its resources efficiently, resulting in lower operational expenses.

 For example, a retail company not only gains real-time visibility into its inventory by integrating its sales data into a single database but also reduces inventory carrying costs.

 Better Data Quality

-The fact that data goes through rigorous data cleansing steps, such as data profiling and validation, applying data quality rules, fixing missing values, etc., means you can make critical business decisions with higher levels of confidence.
+The fact that data goes through rigorous cleansing steps, such as profiling and validation, applying data quality rules, fixing missing values, etc., means you can make critical business decisions with higher levels of confidence.

 Improved Operational Efficiency